facebookresearch/matrix/README.md

 ```
 ---

+## Peer-to-peer

+Peer-to-peer framework avoids the single orchestration botttleneck and supports diverse synthetic data generaion tasks.
+More details are in [here](matrix/agents/README.md).

+---

 ## Contributing
 We always welcome contributions to matrix!
 Please refer to
 [Contribution Guidelines](CONTRIBUTING.md) to learn how to format, test, and